Natural Gourmet Institute Contact Us

 hands-on

-As the change of seasons looms ahead, this is a great time for these Southwestern just-spicy-enough, somewhat heartier vegetarian main dishes.
+As the change of weather looms ahead, this is a great time for these Southwestern just-spicy-enough, somewhat heartier vegetarian main dishes.
 Guided by Myra's sure hand, you will stuff chiles, make tamales, roast vegetables, layer tortillas, stir polenta, season chili, bake muffins, then prepare a cool, crisp salad for contrast and, last but hardly least, make a wonderful chocolate-and-coffee dessert.
 These recipes will serve you tirelessly from summer's end right through to spring.
 Chile Rellenos with Red Ancho Sauce; Vegetable Tortilla Casserole with Anasazi Beans and Tomatillo Sauce; Fresh Corn Tamales with Avocado Salsa; Southwest-Style Roasted Ratatouille over Green Chile-and Corn-Studded Polenta; Eggplant Chili with Corn Muffins; Green Salad with Spiced Pecans and Yellow Pepper Vinaigrette; and Spiced Chocolate Espresso Pudding.
 (Organic dairy and eggs will be used in some recipes and beer will be served.)

 Instructor: Myra Kornfeld